IST-DASLab/PanzaMail/USER_STUDY.md

 Hello there!
 Thank you for agreeing, and taking the time, to take part in this user study for our new tool, Panza: a personal email assistant, trained and running on-device.
 In this user study, we wish to perform some experiments that will evaluate 1) whether Panza can produce emails that are convincingly in your own voice, and 2) whether this tool would provide benefit to your daily email generation workflow (we refer to this as 'usefulness' in our work).
 In order to evaluate this, we will ask you to download your personal emails from Gmail which will be used to fine-tune various model configurations.
 Once these models have been trained, you will be asked to score their outputs in specific settings.
 These ratings will then be used as part of our larger evaluation for our work.

 If you choose to take part in this user study, you are consenting to the following:
 - Downloading your personal email data to fine-tune LLMs.
-This will be stored locally on your own machine provided you have access to a NVIDIA GPU, or it will be uploaded to a Lightning AI studio.
+This will be stored locally on your own machine provided you have access to a NVIDIA GPU, or it will be uploaded to remote server/cluster.
 - Providing access to your model evaluations, whose prompts and responses may leak sensitive information (you are able to sanitise this).
 This will be visible to the experimenting team only, and not shared or used for any other purposes other than the evaluation itself.

 Naturally, at any point, if you wish to withdraw your participation in this study, you simply need to email the organising team.
 Any information linked to your involvement in the study will be detailed, and will not be used for any further investigations.

-Please read through all of the instructions before starting the evaluation.
+Please read through all of the instructions before starting the user study.

 ##  Context on the Proposed Application